 Compared to traditional private real estate investments, fees are significantly lower on the Fundrise platform.
 In this article, we will be explaining what these fees are and what, if any, hidden costs exist.

 I started with a $5,000 Fundrise investment and since then I have scaled it up to $25,000.
-I will be sharing screenshots from my account to show you the fees down below.
+I will be sharing screenshots from my account throughout this article to show you the fees down below.

 There are three different fees associated with investing in Fundrise.
 These are clearly stated on the website's pricing page to not be misunderstood.
 These fees are the following: